Continuous symmetry entails the Jordan algebra structure of finite-dimensional quantum theory: Abstract

 \section{Abstract}

 Symmetry postulates play a crucial role in various approaches to reconstruct quantum theory from a few basic principles.
 Discrete and continuous symmetries are under consideration.
 The continuous case better matches the physical needs for mathematical models of dynamical processes and is studied here.
-Applying the representation theory of the orthomodular lattices, we show that the continuous symmetry, together with three further requirements, entails that the underlying mathematical structure of a finite-dimensional generalized probabilistic theory becomes a simple Euclidean Jordan algebra.
+Applying the representation theory of the orthomodular lattices and a generalized version of Gleason's theorem for Jordan matrix algebras, we show that the continuous symmetry, together with three further requirements, entails that the underlying mathematical structure of a finite-dimensional generalized probabilistic theory becomes a simple Euclidean Jordan algebra.
 The further requirements are: spectrality, a strong state space and a condition called gbit property.